By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 28 May 2019

 1) DETAILER BUSINESS INTEGRITY & REPUTATION

 Many detailers are unaware of the deep science behind automotive paint and have no way to validate coating manufacturer marketing claims of absolute coating hardness values.
 Because of this, many detailers blindly pass on marketing info from manufacturers along to their clients as truth.
-This could potentially have a very negative effect on a business over time.
-Because the world conditions have the potential to quickly show vehicle owners how the product performance compares to the bill of marketing goods they we sold.
+This could potentially cause a very negative effect on a business over time.
+Because real world conditions (climate, nature, and care habits) have the potential to quickly show vehicle owners how actual product performance compares to the bill of marketing goods they we sold.

-If enough unsatisfied and remorseful clients speak up; they can wreak havoc over social media about a business and in general about an industry to a geographic area/market.
+If enough unsatisfied and remorseful clients speak up; they can wreak havoc locally or over social media about a business.
+They could even negatively influence an industry toward an entire a geographic area or market.
 This negative impact can be especially unkind to a small business operation and its reputation if that business repeated the false marketing claims from a coating manufacturer.

 2) BUSINESS LIABILITY FOR FALSE ADVERTISING

 It’s true, many detailing businesses simply follow the lead and repeat the manufacturer claims of a product’s hardness and the associated benefits of that hardness when applied to automotive surfaces.
-The problem with this approach is that the actual liability for a product’s marketing claims falls on the business which physically sold and applied the product.
+The problem with this approach is that the actual liability for a product’s marketing claims falls on the business which physically sells and applies the product.